rust-lang/book/second-edition/nostarch/chapter10.md

 &'a mut i32 // a mutable reference with an explicit lifetime
 ```

-One lifetime annotation by itself doesn’t have much meaning: lifetime
+One lifetime annotation by itself doesn’t have much meaning because the
-annotations tell Rust how the generic lifetime parameters of multiple
+annotations are meant to tell Rust how generic lifetime parameters of multiple
 references relate to each other.
-If we have a function with the parameter
+For example, if we have a function with the
-`first` that is a reference to an `i32` that has the lifetime `'a`, and the
+parameter `first` that is a reference to an `i32` with lifetime `'a`, and the
 function has another parameter named `second` that is another reference to an
-`i32` that also has the lifetime `'a`, these two lifetime annotations that have
+`i32` that also has the lifetime `'a`, the lifetime annotations indicate that
-the same name indicate that the references `first` and `second` must both live
+the references `first` and `second` must both live as long as that generic
-as long as the same generic lifetime.
+lifetime.

 ### Lifetime Annotations in Function Signatures

-Let’s look at lifetime annotations in the context of the `longest` function
+Now let’s examine lifetime annotations in the context of the `longest`
-we’re working on.
-Just like generic type parameters, generic lifetime
+function.
+Just like with generic type parameters, we need to declare generic
-parameters need to be declared within angle brackets between the function name
+lifetime parameters inside angle brackets between the function name and the
-and the parameter list.
-The constraint we want to tell Rust about for the
+parameter list.
+The constraint we want to express in this signature is that all
-references in the parameters and the return value is that they all must have
+the references in the parameters and the return value must have the same
-the same lifetime, which we’ll name `'a` and add to each reference as shown in
+lifetime, which we’ll name `'a`, and then add to each reference as shown in
-Listing 10-21:
+Listing 10-23:

 Filename: src/main.rs